 Super Simple Roast Chicken.
 My kind of dinner.

 I know so many people who are afraid of roasting a whole chicken.
 Well, fear no more.
 This couldn’t be simpler.
 This chicken is tender, flavorful, and combined with a whole bunch of delicious veggies.
 Having an entire roast chicken on a bed of veggies looks like it’s straight out of a magazine!
 Everyone at your table will be super impressed, but the best part?
 It’s so simple!

 First things first, this chicken needs to be packed with flavor.
 As always, I’m all about the simple ingredients.
-A little lemon, garlic, and some fresh herbs is all you need for a Simple Roast Chicken.
+A little lemon, garlic, and some fresh herbs are all you need for a Simple Roast Chicken.

 - Large handful of parsley